slu-soc5650/final-project/docs/topic.md

 files are raw extracts derived from various data sources.
 The City of St. Louis is aware that errors exist in these datasets.
 Contact the originating department if questions/issues arise.*

+### Download
+You can download these data from [GitHub](https://github.com/slu-soc5650/csb-data-sp19).
+Please read the `README.md` file carefully to learn which file you should use.

 ### Topic Categories
 If you want to select a topic from these data, you should pick several call types below.
 For example, I am interested in vacancy so I might select `Debris-Vacant Bldg` and `Debris-Vacant Lot` for my call types.
 My mapping would therefore focus on these two types of calls to the Citizens Service Bureau.